gakimball/portfolio/readme.md

 # Hello.

-This is all of the code for my portfolio website, [http://geoffkimball.com].
+This is all of the code for my old portfolio website, <http://geoffkimball.com>.
+In March 2016 I launched a new portfolio, which is not this one.

 If you want to run the code on your local machine for some reason: